 Drama surrounds a Hollywood heart attack.
 The doomed character on screen typically clutches at their chest as pain paints their face.
 Then, they stagger and collapse in a twisted heap.
 (End scene.)

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 So, what does a heart attack really feel like?
-According to Dr. Menon, patients most often report:
+People most often report:

 In general, call 911 if:

 And it is important to call 911 for an ambulance.
 The reason?
 About 1 in 300 people having heart attack symptoms end up developing a life-threatening arrhythmia on the way to the hospital.
 If it happens in the ambulance, treatment can begin immediately.

 If you’ve read this far, you’re obviously concerned about the possibility of having a heart attack.
 Now the good news: You can take proactive steps to prevent a heart attack from ever happening.

 “Even if you have the world’s worst family history, heart disease and heart attacks are largely preventable,” clarifies Dr. Cho.
 “You do that by controlling your blood pressure and cholesterol, exercising regularly, eating a healthy diet, managing your weight and never smoking.”

 But if you’re among the more than 600,000 people a year in the United States who have their first heart attack, act swiftly to get treatment.
 “Getting seen right away can save your life,” emphasizes Dr. Cho.
 “Be proactive.
 Don’t wait if you have symptoms.”